Ciobert345/Shutdown-Scheduler/README.md

 - Modern graphical User Interface
 - Automatic saving of rules in `%APPDATA%\PyShutdownScheduler\config.json`
 - Option to enable/disable **autostart on Windows login** (via Windows Registry)
-- Autostart minimized to system tray** for a cleaner startup experience
+- Option to autostart minimized to system tray** for a cleaner startup experience
 - Also works as a `.exe` compiled with **PyInstaller**

 ---